Succession Planting Basics

 3. Interplanting / Companion Planting: when you plant multiple things at the same time in the same space that mature at different times and mutually benefit each other.

-For now, let’s focus on the practice of planting different crops one after another in the same space, what most people think of as ‘succession planting’.
+For now, let’s focus on the practice of planting different crops one after another in the same space—what most people think of as ‘succession planting’.
 Many of the same plants that star in our Northern spring gardens do well when started in summer to mature in the fall.
-Choosing cool weather plants, that can take a slight frost, will grow your summer efforts into delicious fall side dishes.
+Choosing cool weather plants that can take a slight frost will grow your summer efforts into delicious fall side dishes.

-These early spring and late fall seasons are referred to as
+Shoulder Season: early spring and late fall seasons are referred to as

-a piece of plastic kept up by a frame to trap warm air.
+Low Tunnel: a piece of plastic kept up by a frame to trap warm air.

 Gardening Terms